LED Parking Lot Lights

-How Can You Change Parking Lot Lights to LED?
+How Can You Change over to LED Parking Lot Lights?

 There are two types of adjustments that you should think about: beam pattern and light levels.
 Beam patterns should be chosen at the time of purchase.
 Having a lighting plan is the best way to choose this.
 Light levels can be adjusted by dimming the output.
 This type of adjustment is done typically when a motion sensor is used.

-Once an LED fixture is installed, we never see adjustments being made.
+Once an LED Parking Lot Lights fixture is installed, we never see adjustments being made.
 In a very few cases, a customer will add a few fixtures because they want more light in certain areas.

 Request a free parking lot lighting plan